opencv/opencv/modules/core/doc/basic_structures.rst

 .. ocv:function:: Mat Mat::rowRange(const Range& r) const

-    :param startrow: A 0-based start index of the row span.
+    :param startrow: An inclusive 0-based start index of the row span.

-    :param endrow: A 0-based ending index of the row span.
+    :param endrow: An exclusive 0-based ending index of the row span.

     :param r: :ocv:class:`Range`  structure containing both the start and the end indices.